-One of Velázquez’s most popular works, Season of the Mountain Men, was the featured painting for the 2010 Jackson Hole Fall Arts Festival in Jackson, Wyoming.
-In 2014, the image was chosen by a major publisher in Madrid, Spain, to appear on the cover of a Spanish edition of A. B. Guthrie’s classic novel The Big Sky.
+One of Velázquez’s most popular works, Season of the Mountain Men, was the featured painting for the 2010 Fall Arts Festival in Jackson, Wyoming.
+In 2014, the image was chosen by a major publisher in Madrid, Spain, for the cover of a Spanish edition of A. B. Guthrie, Jr.’s classic novel The Big Sky.
 This novel, which Velázquez read in college, ignited his passion for the history of westward expansion and subsequently launched his career as an historical artist.

-For the past ten years, the annual Coeur d’Alene Art Auction in Reno, Nevada, has invited Velázquez to submit a major work for this prestigious event.
-His work is also held in several museums across the U.S. and Canada and has been featured in several history books.
+For the past ten years, the annual Coeur d’Alene Art Auction in Reno, Nevada, has invited Velázquez to submit a major work.
+His artwork is also held in several museums across the U.S. and Canada and has been featured in several history books.